-The McCrossan Boys Ranch, consistent with the timetable established by the State of South Dakota and Part B of the Individuals with Disabilities Education Act (IDEA), has a goal of providing full educational opportunity to all children with disabilities, aged birth through twenty-one.
+The McCrossan Boys Ranch, through its agreement with East Dakota Educational Cooperative as the LEA, consistent with the timetable established by the State of South Dakota and Part B of the Individuals with Disabilities Education Act (IDEA), has a goal of providing full educational opportunity to all children with disabilities, aged birth through twenty-one.
 The district will review data annually to guide decisions with regard to adjustments in its programs to ensure appropriate services to all students with disabilities.
-Note, children ages B-3 and through age 10 are generally not placed in residential care at McCrossan Boys Ranch.